civican/legisinfo/44-1/bills/C-50/bill_text.md

 take into account advice from the Council;

-consult the specified Ministers and other relevant federal ministers, **including with respect to existing labour market analyses and the economic effects of existing and planned emissions reduction measures**;
+consult the specified Ministers and other relevant federal ministers, including with respect to existing labour market analyses and the economic effects of existing and planned emissions reduction measures;

 take into account the most recent greenhouse gas emissions reduction plan established under section 9 of the `Canadian Net-Zero Emissions Accountability Act`; and